 President

-Research Interests / Specializations: PhD Student, Health & Rehabilitation Sciences
+Research Interests / Specializations: PhD Student, Physiotherapy

 George Philip

-Biography: George Philip is a second year PhD student in the Health and Rehabilitation Sciences program, specializing in the Health & Aging stream.
+Biography: George Philip is a third year PhD candidate in the Health and Rehabilitation Sciences program, specializing in the Health & Aging stream.
 He obtained his MSc in Translational Medicine from Queen’s University and his BSc with Honours in Medical Sciences from Brock University.
 George’s research aims to understand dementia-related stigma among racialized persons living with dementia, their care partners, and community.
 Recognizing the expression of stigmatizing behaviour and language can provide insight into effective education, training, and knowledge translation efforts.
 George aspires to have his research findings contribute to the improvement of dementia care, diagnosis, and treatment.

 Karen Pratt